Ago-Endrik Kerge

 Ago-Endrik Kerge (also Endrik Kerge; 8 April 1939 Tallinn – 25 April 2021) was an Estonian dancer, ballet master, director and actor.

 In 1959 he graduated from Tallinn Choreographic School.
-In 1976 he graduated from Tallinn State Conservatory Stage Art Department.
-1959-1976 (intermittently) he was a ballet soloist at Estonia Theatre.
-From 1967 until 1969, he was a ballet soloist at Leningrad Music Hall.
+In 1976 he graduated from the Tallinn State Conservatory Stage Art Department.
+From 1959 to 1976 (intermittently), he was a ballet soloist at the Estonia Theatre.
+From 1967 to 1969, he was a ballet soloist at Leningrad Music Hall.

-From 16 October 2004 to 2005, Ago-Endrik Kerge was an alternate member of the Riigikogu, representing the Res Publica Party.
+From 16 October 2004 to 2005, Ago-Endrik Kerge was an alternate member of the Estonian Parliament, representing the Res Publica Party.

-Kerge was married to ballerina, actress and singer Ülle Ulla from 1962 until their divorce in 1971.
-Since 1983 he was married to actress Elle Kull.
+Kerge was married to the ballerina, actress, and singer Ülle Ulla from 1962 until their divorce in 1971.
+In 1983 he married the actress Elle Kull.